atari-legend/atari-legend/README.md

 CAPTCHA_SITEKEY=10000000-ffff-ffff-ffff-000000000001
 CAPTCHA_SECRET=0x0000000000000000000000000000000000000000

-# Google Analytics ID.
-Leave blank to not include the Google Analytics tag in
+# Matomo analytics ID.
+Leave blank to not include the Matomo analytics tag in
 # the pages
-GOOGLE_ANALYTICS_ID=UA-12345-67
+MATOMO_ID=12345
 ```